Free Southeast course certifying public health workers fills up

 Has COVID-19 increased your desire to help others?

-If you answered "yes" to that question, you may be interested in Southeast Missouri State University's free community health worker (CHW) certification course.
+If you answered yes to that question, you may be interested in Southeast Missouri State Universitys free community health worker (CHW) certification course.
 Tuition and textbook fees have been waived for the course, which is part of a university grant through the Missouri Department of Health and Senior Services and the U.S. Centers for Disease Control and Prevention.

 One of the bigger misconceptions about the CHW course is it trains people to work in a hospital, Mershon said by phone Monday.
 While CHWs can work in hospitals, they may also work in settings such as outreach, patient navigation systems or peer counseling environments, and may become promoters in community settings, health aids in schools or health advocates, according to www.engage.semo.edu.

-Southeast's CHW course offers participants more instruction on health issues such as diabetes, hypertension and high blood pressure, which Mershon said have been identified as target areas by DHSS.
+Southeasts CHW course offers participants more instruction on health issues such as diabetes, hypertension and high blood pressure, which Mershon said have been identified as target areas by DHSS.
 But sometimes, the duties performed by a CHW might look more like helping a person find transportation resources or making phone calls to other community health workers.

-"It's kind of like networking on steroids," Mershon said, noting CHWs can help solidify a resource network that may already exist but isn't formally established. " ...
-We could have 15 people who live in Cape Girardeau, and when we ask them to compile community resource lists and come in and share them with each other, they've all got very different lists.
-And most of the time, they don't know the other resources exist."
+Its kind of like networking on steroids, Mershon said, noting CHWs can help solidify a resource network that may already exist but isnt formally established. ...
+We could have 15 people who live in Cape Girardeau, and when we ask them to compile community resource lists and come in and share them with each other, theyve all got very different lists.
+And most of the time, they dont know the other resources exist.

 This story available to you free thanks to the support of